comtihon/catcher/doc/checks.md

 ## Operators for performing results checks
 ### Terminators
 Terminators are operators which do checks and return value.
 They can't call other operators.
-__equal__- check if two values are equal.
+__equals__- check if two values are equal.
 long form: `the` _source_ `is` _expected_.
 negative: `the` _source_ `is_not` _expected_.
 ```yaml